 - There are several options for treating and preventing red man syndrome.

 - Drugs that release histamine in the body can also result in red man syndrome.

 Now, it is believed that vancomycin may change the way that blood cells are produced.

 This can result in a lower level of platelets in the blood, or a change in the white blood cell count.

 Red man syndrome is related to the infusion of vancomycin, or other similar antibiotics or drugs.

 Infusion is when drugs are administered by a needle or catheter rather than orally.
 Often this is intravenous, meaning into a vein, but it can also be via intramuscular or epidural routes, for example, into the membranes around the spinal cord.

 Red man syndrome is associated with rapid infusion of less than 1 hour of the first dose of vancomycin.
-Signs of the syndrome will usually appear shortly after the infusion, often within around 4 to 10 minutes.
+Signs of the syndrome will usually appear shortly after the infusion, often within around

 There have been cases of delayed reactions after longer infusions, however.